top of page

 What had happened?

-The clients – a married couple – turned to VISAGUARD after the immigration authorities had rejected the wife’s application for a residence permit to pursue employment in accordance with Section 18g of the Residence Act ( EU Blue Card ).
+The clients – a married couple – contacted VISAGUARD after the immigration authorities had rejected the wife's application for a residence permit to pursue employment in accordance with Section 18g of the Residence Act ( EU Blue Card ).

-The husband is the managing director and shareholder of a limited liability company (GmbH) duly established and operated in Germany.
-As part of the company's development, he hired his wife, who holds a recognized foreign university degree, in a qualified position within the company.
-Subsequently, both applied for a national employment visa for his wife at the responsible German diplomatic mission abroad.
-The visa was initially granted after reviewing the documents and recognizing the employment by the embassy.
+The husband is the managing director and shareholder of a limited liability company (GmbH) duly established and operating in Germany.
+As part of the company's development, he hired his wife, who holds a recognized foreign university degree, in a qualified position within the GmbH.
+Subsequently, they both applied to the relevant German embassy or consulate for a national work visa for the wife.
+After reviewing the documents and recognizing the employment, the embassy initially granted the visa.

-After entering the Federal Republic of Germany, the wife applied for a residence permit to continue her employment and, in doing so, applied for an EU Blue Card.
-However, the responsible immigration authority rejected the application.
-They argued that the employment was bogus ( Section 40, Paragraph 3, No. 7 of the Residence Act ), which had been established solely for the purpose of obtaining residence permits.
-Furthermore, the salary threshold for obtaining a Blue Card had increased in the meantime, meaning that the requirements were no longer met.
+After entering the Federal Republic of Germany, the wife applied for a residence permit to continue her employment and requested an EU Blue Card.
+The responsible immigration authority rejected the application, stating that the employment was sham ( § 40 para.
+3 no. 7 of the Residence Act ) and had been established solely for the purpose of fraudulently obtaining residence.
+Furthermore, the salary threshold for obtaining a Blue Card had since increased, meaning that the requirements were no longer met.

-With legal support from VISAGUARD, the couple filed a lawsuit against the rejection of their application before the administrative court .
+With legal support from VISAGUARD, the couple filed a lawsuit against the rejection of their application with the Administrative Court .

 B. Legal solution